giantswarm/app-catalog-cleanup-tool/README.md

 For a list of available conditions, please run with `--help|-h`.

+## Running

+There are currently 2 options:

+1. Using your native python 3.9 instalation.

+    - Checkout the source code from repository
+    - Run `pipenv install`
+    - Start the tool using `pipenv run python -m app_catalog_cleanup_tool ...`

+2. Using the dockerized version

+    You can use the dockerized version available as a convience script `dacct.sh`.
+Please note, that currently the dockerized version can work on the current directory only, so you have to download the script, make it executable in your system, then run it in the directory with a catalog giving the local directory `.` as the ast argument.

+    Example:

+    ```bash
+    dacct.sh -a ".*" -s "2020-02-01" -d -n .
+    ```

 ## Examples

 1. Remove all app entries for the `linkerd2-app` that are older than '2019-01-01' for the catalog stored in `/tmp/giantswarm-playground-catalog`